roosta/i3wsr/README.md

 ## Usage

-Just launch the program and it'll listen for events if you are running I3.
-Another option is to put something like this in your i3 config
+Just launch the program and it'll listen for events if you are running I3 or Sway.
+Another option is to put something like this in your i3 or Sway config:

 ```
-# cargo
+# i3
-exec_always --no-startup-id $HOME/.cargo/bin/i3wsr
+exec_always --no-startup-id i3wsr

-# AUR
+# Sway
-exec_always --no-startup-id /usr/bin/i3wsr
+exec_always i3wsr
 ```

+> `exec_always` ensures a new instance of `i3wsr` is started when config is reloaded or wm/compositor is restarted.

 ## Configuration